-Impact B.6: The project is likely to increase the demand for bicycle parking in the City Center area, and may be inconsistent with the suggested bicycle parking space recommendations indicated in the Oakland Bicycle Master Plan.
+Impact B.6: The project is likely to increase the demand for bicycle parking in the City Center area, and may be inconsistent with the suggested bicycle parking means and the suggested bicycle parking means and the suggested bicycle parking means areas and the suggested bicycle parking means areas areas may be inconsistent with the suggested bicycle parking space recommendations indicated in the Oakland Bicycle Master Plan.
 This would be a significant impact.